Governor Gianforte: COVID-19 Vaccine Open To All Montanans On April 1

-HELENA, Mont. – At a news conference this afternoon, Governor Greg Gianforte announced that COVID-19 vaccines will be available to all Montanans beginning April 1, 2021.
+Helena – At a news conference, Governor Greg Gianforte announced that COVID-19 vaccines will be available to all Montanans beginning April 1, 2021.

 “I look forward to getting the vaccine when my name is called, and I encourage all Montanans to consider doing the same.
 Getting one of these safe, effective vaccines will protect you, your loved ones, and your neighbors from this virus.
 It will help us get back to a more normal life,” Gianforte said.